JD Sports to name former B&Q executive Schultz as CEO - Sky News

 JD Sports earlier this month named Andrew Higginson as chairperson, replacing Peter Cowgill who was ousted in May over issues related to internal governance and controls.

-Cowgill managed the group since Barry Bown stepped down as the chief executive officer in 2014.
+Cowgill has managed the group since Barry Bown stepped down as the chief executive officer in 2014.

 The company, which owns brands such as Speedo and Cloggs, in June laid out plans to overhaul its corporate governance structure and internal controls.